vim-scripts/GoldenView.Vim/README.md

 ```

 ## Profiles
 [GoldenView][] defines two profile:

+### `g:goldenview__active_profile`
-- `g:goldenview__active_profile` defines the functions and preferences to auto resize windows.
+defines the functions and preferences to auto resize windows.

+### `g:goldenview__reset_profile`

-- `g:goldenview__reset_profile` defines reset preferences to restore everything to default.
+defines reset preferences to restore everything to default.

+`function GoldenView#ExtendProfile()` is provided to customize preferences.

+For more details, please read the source code! :)

 ## Troubleshooting:

 ### Please do not resize me!

 [GoldenView][] maintains rules for "common" cases.
 But vim offers a great variety of plugins which defines buffers for special purposes.
 If you find some special buffers which is supposed to not be auto-resized.
 Please check `g:goldenview__ignore_urule`.
-You may extend the `g:goldenview__active_profile` or post the issue to [github issue][GoldenViewIssue] for adding it to builtin support.
+You may extend the `g:goldenview__active_profile` yourself or post the issue to [github issue][GoldenViewIssue] for adding it to builtin support.

 ### [minibufexpl.vim][] takes 5+ lines